matheuslssouza/cs50-2025/Week 1.c/README.md

-# Introduction to Computer Science - CS50
+# Week 1 - Introduction to Computer Science - CS50

 > Computers only understand zeros and ones — the binary system — which means two possible states.